CopernicaMarketingSoftware/Documentation/SMTPeter/rest-send.md

 # REST API method: send

-To instruct SMTPeter to send out a message, you simply have to HTTP POST the message that you like to delivery to the "send" method:
+To instruct SMTPeter to send out a message, you simply have to HTTP POST the message that you like to deliver to the "send" method:

 ```text
 https://www.smtpeter.com/v1/send